niacobel/CHAINS/docs/source/basics.know.rst

 About Regular Expressions
 =========================

 `Regular Expressions`_ (or regexes) are a powerful tool that can define search patterns to look for specific information in text.
 You don't need to know how they work to simply use ``ABIN LAUNCHER`` or ``CONTROL LAUNCHER``, but they are used in the results treatment part of CHAINS.
-If you want to customize the treatment of your results, or if you want to define new :doc:`scanning functions <abin_launcher.scan>` for geometry files (in ``ABIN LAUNCHER``) or new :doc:`parsing functions <control_launcher.parsing>` for source files (in ``CONTROL LAUNCHER``), it is probably a good idea to take a look at how they work.
+If you want to customize the treatment of your results, or if you want to define new :doc:`scanning functions <abin_launcher.scan>` for geometry files (in ``ABIN LAUNCHER``) or new :ref:`parsing functions <parsing_fcts>` for source files (in ``CONTROL LAUNCHER``), it is probably a good idea to take a look at how they work.

 Regular Expressions can present themselves as incredibly unintuitive but their versatility certainly makes up for that.
 Here is a YouTube tutorial made by Corey Schafer that will cover how regexes work and how they can be used in Python: